-Employment U.S.
+Employment - International Students Studying in the U.S.

 U.S. immigration law prescribes the terms and conditions under which students holding the F-1 visa may be employed.
 International students are permitted to accept employment consistent with U.S. immigration regulations.